TooTallNate/nx.js/docs/switch.md

 Emitted exactly once, immediately before the application will exit.
 This event happens after the event loop has ended, so it is not possible to schedule any asynchronous work during this event.
 Can be used to clean up any resources or to save some state to the filesystem (synchronously).
-Note that this event will _not_ be emitted if the app is exited by hitting the Home button.
+Note that this event will _not_ be emitted if the app is exited by pressing the Home button.

 ```ts
 Switch.addEventListener('exit', () => {